 The relevant TSO shall assess the result of the studies based on their scope and extent as specified in accordance with paragraph 1.
 If necessary for the assessment, the relevant TSO may request the HVDC system owner to perform further studies in line with the scope and extent specified in accordance with paragraph 1.

 The relevant TSO may review or replicate some or all of the studies.
-The HVDC system owner shall provide the relevant TSO all relevant data and models that allow such study to be performed.
+The HVDC system owner, the owners of the A-PPM, A-PtG-DU.
+A-ESM and/or A-DF, and the isolated-AC-network operators, if any, shall provide the relevant TSO all relevant data and models that are adequate to perform the studies.

-Any necessary mitigating actions identified by the studies carried out in accordance with paragraphs 2 to 5 and reviewed by the relevant TSO shall be undertaken by the HVDC system owner as part of the connection of the new HVDC converter station.
+Any necessary mitigating actions attributed to the new HVDC system owner as identified by the studies carried out in accordance with paragraphs 2 to 5 and reviewed by the relevant TSO shall be undertaken by the HVDC system owner as part of the connection of the new HVDC converter station.
+The new HVDC system owner shall propose potential mitigating actions if any detrimental interaction is detected during the studies.

 The relevant TSO may specify transient levels of performance associated with events for the individual HVDC system or collectively across commonly impacted HVDC systems.
 This specification may be provided to protect the integrity of both TSO equipment and that of grid users in a manner consistent with its national code.